St Peter's Church, Tickencote: Chancel

 The church now consists of a chancel with a sexpartite vault.
-The vaulting with its carving is original but may have been re-constructed when 1792 the church was rebuilt and the chancel was encased with stonework, decorated in Romanesque revival style.
+The vaulting with its carving is original but may have been re-constructed in 1792 when the church was rebuilt and the chancel was encased with stonework, decorated in Romanesque revival style.
 The restored east end of the chancel has blind arcades of intersecting round-headed arches and engaged round shafts.
-Round-headed east window with stylized leaf-mouldings and billet-moulded hood mould continuing as frieze to either side.
-Taller, narrower window lights the priest's chamber which was above the chancel, but which is now blocked and inaccessible.
+There is a round-headed east window with stylized leaf-mouldings and billet-moulded hood mould continuing as frieze to either side.
+There are taller, narrower window lights in the priest's chamber which was above the chancel, but which is now blocked and inaccessible.
 Two orders of blind round-headed arcading above billet frieze.
 Blind rectangular panels in the east gable.
 On the north and south sides of chancel are arcade and billet friezes.

 Inside the chancel, there is, in a recess, a 14th-century wooden effigy and there is a wooden altar table of 1627.

 Chancel arch

-The most import and impressive feature of the church is the round-headed chancel arch the mid 12th century.
+The most import and impressive feature of the church is the round-headed chancel arch from the mid 12th century.
 This arch has six elaborately decorated orders on ornamental capitals.
-The inner order is roll-moulded, the second has beak-heads, the third has zig-zags and continuous crenellation, the fourth various heads including those of a king and queen, figures, animals, a green man and foliage and the fifth with zig-zags and the sixth an abstract version of beak mouldings.
+The inner order is roll-moulded, the second has beak-heads, the third has zig-zags and continuous crenellation, the fourth various heads including those of a king and queen, figures, animals, a Green Man and foliage and the fifth with zig-zags and the sixth an abstract version of beak mouldings.
 The outermost edge of the arch is decorated with billet moulding.